RPi-Distro/pi-gen/README.md

 ### Stage specification
 If you wish to build up to a specified stage (such as building up to stage 2 for a lite system), place an empty file named `SKIP` in each of the `./stage` directories you wish not to include.

-Then remove the `EXPORT*` files from `./stage4` (if building up to stage 2) or from `./stage2` (if building a minimal system).
+Then remove the `EXPORT*` files from `./stage3` (if building up to stage 2) and add them to `./stage2`.

 ```
 ## Example for building a lite system without Home Assistant
 $ touch ./stage3/SKIP
 $ rm stage3/EXPORT*
+$ touch stage3/EXPORT_IMAGE
 ```
-If you wish to build further configurations upon (for example) the lite system, you can also delete the contents of `./stage3` and `./stage4` and replace with your own contents in the same format.
+If you wish to build further configurations upon (for example) the lite system, you can also delete the contents of `./stage3` and replace with your own contents in the same format.